“Buffalo Hunt on the Southwestern Prairies”

 - Newly born horses can run shortly after birth.

 - Horses have around 205 bones in their bodies.

 - Horse hooves are made from the same protein that makes up human hair and fingernails.

 - Horses drink at least 25 gallons of water a day.

-- Horses have 16 muscles in their ear, allowing them to rotate their ears 180 degrees.
+- Horses have 16 muscles in their ears, allowing them to rotate their ears 180 degrees.

-- Horses have the biggest eyes amongst mammal that lives on land.
+- Horses have the most prominent eyes amongst mammal that lives on land.

 - There are around 60 million horses in the world.

 - A male horse is called a stallion, and a female horse is called a mare.

 - A young male horse is called a colt, and a young female horse is called a filly.

 - Horses use their ears, eyes, and nostrils to express their mood and through facial expressions.